patricia-harrison/Hako/journal/journal.md

 Over all, I am still happy with this project, considering everything.
 <!--- Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.

-What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?

-What parts of your project do you feel are novel?
-This is IMPORTANT to help justify a key component of the assessment rubric.

-What might be an interesting extension of this project?
-In what other contexts might this project be used? --->